 And now what?

 This led to appearances on ITV's very popular show of the time, 'New Faces' and following their appearance had some success appearing on another TV show of the time, ‘Summer Time Special’ and touring the country, playing the Mecca / Top Rank and college circuits.
-They worked extensively in major London hotels and enjoyed some great summer seasons in the South West including and also toured with guitarist Duane Eddy.
+The band worked extensively in major London hotels and enjoyed some great summer seasons in the South West and also toured with guitarist Duane Eddy.

-I have been fortunate enough to work with artists such as Bernie Marsden (White Snake), Jeff Beck, Rod Stewart, Ronnie Wood, Ian Paice (Deep Purple), Charlie McKraken (ex-Taste), Duane Eddy, Supertramp, Frankie Vaughn, Morecombe and Wise, Des O'Connor, Felix Bowness (Hi De Hi), Little and Large, The Baron Knights and many more.
+I have been fortunate enough to work with artists such as Bernie Marsden (White Snake), Jeff Beck, Rod Stewart, Ronnie Wood, Ian Paice (Deep Purple), Charlie McKraken (ex-Taste), Duane Eddy, The Sweet, Supertramp, Frankie Vaughn, Morecombe and Wise, Des O'Connor, Felix Bowness (Hi De Hi), Little and Large, The Baron Knights and many more.

 THIS IS ME